dancer1325/ethereum-org-website/src/intl/en/glossary.md

-  "serialization-definition": "The process of converting a data structure into a sequence of bytes.", "sequencer-term": "Sequencer", "sequencer-definition": "A sequencer is a program responsible for ordering transactions in a blockchain network, particularly within Layer 2 scaling solutions.", "shard-term": "Shard / shard chain", "shard-definition": "Shard chains are discrete sections of the total blockchain that subsets of validators can be responsible for.
-This was originally intended to be the way that Ethereum scaled to millions of transactions per second, but it has now been superseded by the rapid development of scaling using <a href=\"/glossary/#rollups\">rollups</a>.", "sidechain-term": "Sidechain", "sidechain-definition": "A scaling solution that uses a separate chain with different, often faster, <a href=\"/glossary/#consensus-rules\">consensus rules</a>.
-A bridge is needed to connect these sidechains to <a href=\"/glossary/#mainnet\">Mainnet</a>. <a href=\"/glossary/#rollups\">Rollups</a> also use sidechains, but they operate in collaboration with <a href=\"/glossary/#mainnet\">Mainnet</a> instead. <a href=\"/developers/docs/scaling/sidechains/\">More on sidechains</a>.", "signing-term": "Signing",
+  "serialization-definition": "The process of converting a data structure into a sequence of bytes.", "sequencer-term": "Sequencer", "sequencer-definition": "A sequencer is a program responsible for ordering transactions in a blockchain network, particularly within Layer 2 scaling solutions.",

+  "signing-term": "Signing",
   "signing-definition": "Demonstrating cryptographically that a transaction was approved by the holder of a specific private key.", "singleton-term": "Singleton",